 Aims and Philosophy

 Mathematics is vital to support success in a range of other curriculum subjects.
-The National Curriculum lays down the content to be taught in mathematics at both Key Stages 3 and 4 in the following topic areas: Number, Algebra, Geometry and Measures and Statistics and Probability.
+The content to be taught in mathematics at both Key Stages 3 and 4 include the following topic areas: Number, Algebra, Geometry and Measures and Statistics and Probability.
 Students are taught in ability sets and setting takes place early in Year 7 with movement between sets possible periodically during the year.

 Key Stage 3